Retention in the Program

 F – 0 –64

-• A final grade of D in any course (lecture and/or lab) during the DPT Program will result in the student being placed on academic probation.
+• A final grade of D in any course (lecture and/or lab) during the program will result in the student being placed on academic probation.

-• Students attaining probationary status twice during the DPT Program are subject to automatic academic dismissal from the program.
+• Students attaining probationary status twice during the program (including any probation that occurred prior to a reinstatement) are subject to automatic academic dismissal from the program.

-• A final grade of D in any two courses during the DPT Program (lecture and/or lab) results in an automatic academic dismissal from the program.
+• A final grade of D in any two courses (including a retake of the same course) during the program (lecture and/or lab) will result in an automatic academic dismissal from the program.

 • A final grade of F in any course (lecture and/or lab) results in automatic dismissal from the program.

-• A student who receives a final grade of D in a course (lecture and/or lab) will be referred to the faculty who will make recommendations to the Department Chair as to how this grade may be removed and the time limit for removal.
+• A student who receives a final grade of D in a course (lecture and/or lab), will need to retake the course and will be referred to the faculty member who will make recommendations to the Department Chairman as to how this grade may be removed and the time limit for removal.
 Failure to remove the grade in a specified time limit may result in dismissal from the program.

-• The request for readmission will be reviewed by the Department of Physical Therapy Faculty.
-A student may be readmitted only once to the DPT program.
+The request for reinstatement/readmission will be reviewed by the Department of Physical Therapy faculty.
+Cases are considered on an individual basis and are not automatically granted.
+A student may be readmitted only once to the program, on the basis of the appeal.